Perimenopause and Menopause

 • Develop an individualised plan for menopause care

-• Understand vasomotor symptoms (VMS), management and treatment strategies
+• Identify vasomotor symptoms (VMS), management and treatment strategies

-• Understand hormones and menopause hormone therapy (MHT aka HRT)
+• Hormones and menopause hormone therapy (MHT aka HRT)

 • Apply hormonal and/or non-hormonal treatment strategies